-As instructed in Getting Started with ER/Studio, you have chosen to draw a new data model to begin a logical model from the ground up.
-Before, we begin to add entities, let's populate ER/Studio with some sample domains (Domains are re-usable attributes).
+As instructed in Getting Started with ER/Studio DA, you have chosen to draw a new data model to begin a logical model from the ground up.
+Before we begin to add entities, we will populate ER/Studio DA with some sample domains (Domains are re-usable attributes).

-1 Click File > Import Data Dictionary
+1 Choose File > Import Data Dictionary